-Emissions of SO2, CO, NO_x, NMVOC and NH3 have been taken from the emission inventory report 'Republic of Croatia Informative Inventory Report for LRTAP Convention for the Year 2016 Submission to the Convention on Long-range Transboundary Air Pollution'.
+Emissions of NOx, CO, NMVOC and SO2 have been taken from the emission inventory report 'Republic of Croatia Informative Inventory Report for LRTAP Convention for the Year 2017; Submission to the Convention on Long-range Transboundary Air Pollution'.
+This category includes only process emissions.

-Uncertainty estimate associated with activity data amounts to 10 percent for 1990 and 5 percent for 2016, based on expert judgement (general explanation on expert judgement is provided in Chapter 4.1.).
-Uncertainty estimate associated with emission factors amounts to 10 percent for 1990 and 5 percent for 2016, accordingly to values reported in 2006 IPCC Guidelines and based on expert judgement (detailed in Annex 1).
+Uncertainty estimate for steel production associated with activity data amounts to 10 percent for 1990 and 5 percent for 2017.
+Uncertainty estimate associated with emission factors amounts to 10 percent for 1990 and 5 percent for 2017, according to values from the 2006 IPCC Guidelines.